NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 Above, we computed the field patterns for light propagating around a waveguide bend.
 While this is pretty, the results are not quantitatively satisfying.
 We'd like to know exactly how much power makes it around the bend, how much is reflected, and how much is radiated away.
 How can we do this?

 The basic principles were described in the [Introduction](../Introduction.md#transmissionreflection-spectra).
-Basically, we'll tell Meep to keep track of the fields and their Fourier transforms in a certain region, and from this compute the flux of electromagnetic energy as a function of $ω$.
+Basically, we'll tell Meep to keep track of the fields and their Fourier transforms in a certain region, and from this compute the flux of electromagnetic energy as a function of ω.
 Moreover, we'll get an entire spectrum of the transmission in a single run, by Fourier-transforming the response to a short pulse.
 However, in order to normalize the transmission to get transmission as a fraction of incident power, we'll have to do *two* runs, one with and one without a bend.
 This Python script will be more complicated than before, so you'll definitely want it as a separate file rather than typing it interactively.
 See [bend-flux.py](https://github.com/stevengj/meep/blob/master/python/examples/bend-flux.py).

 ```py
 import meep as mp